Survey shows half (50%) of remote workers feel more isolated and lonely working from home

 Will Murray, CEO at Oak Engage comments: “Two of the main challenges working from home are isolation and lack of communication.
 The current tools that businesses are using to connect with their staff just aren’t cutting it.
 That’s why organisations are looking for new solutions to engage their employees.”

-“Products like Oak Engage’s intranet can help businesses connect their people by using adaptive intelligence to boost employee engagement and promote wellbeing.
+“Products like Oak Engage’s intranet can help businesses connect their people by using targeted and personalised communications to boost employee engagement and promote wellbeing.
 Today’s teams need a new way to communicate that targets fatigue in the new hybrid workplace, whilst continuing to keep the richness of face-to-face and that is what we’re focussed on.”